Shen Yun: Falun Gong and Dragon Springs compound

 Shen Yun operates out of Falun Gong's headquarters in the 427 acre Dragon Springs compound in Deerpark, New York, where it has large rehearsal spaces.
 Dragon Springs is registered as a religious property under the church name Dragon Springs Buddhist.

 According to NBC News: "The Epoch Media Group, along with Shen Yun, a dance troupe known for its ubiquitous advertising and unsettling performances, make up the outreach effort of Falun Gong, a relatively new spiritual practice that combines ancient Chinese meditative exercises, mysticism and often ultraconservative cultural worldviews.
-Falun Gong's founder has referred to Epoch Media Group as "our media", and the group's practice heavily informs The Epoch Times coverage, according to former employees who spoke with NBC News.
-The Epoch Times, digital production company New Tang Dynasty Television, and the heavily advertised dance troupe Shen Yun make up the nonprofit network that Li calls "our media".
+Falun Gong's founder has referred to Epoch Media Group as 'our media', and the group's practice heavily informs The Epoch Times coverage, according to former employees who spoke with NBC News.
+The Epoch Times, digital production company New Tang Dynasty Television, and the heavily advertised dance troupe Shen Yun make up the nonprofit network that Li calls 'our media'.
 Financial documents paint a complicated picture of more than a dozen technically separate organizations that appear to share missions, money and executives."

 By 2024, Shen Yun accumulated $266 million in assets mainly through ticket sales and by keeping its costs down through numerous volunteer hours and sometimes taking the personal savings of Falun Gong adherents.
-As a method of hiding the organization's income, Shen Yun performers have been required to carry $10,000 in cash back to the US after performing overseas, surrendering the money to Shen Yun management upon arrival.
+In 2015, Shen Yun performers were required to carry $10,000 in cash - the maximum a person can legally carry in without reporting - back to the US after performing in Spain, surrendering the money to Shen Yun management upon arrival.
 Between 2009 and 2024, The Epoch Times published 17,000 articles related to Shen Yun.

+In 2024, The New York Times reported that many Falun Gong practitioners considered performing in Shen Yun a "sacred honor" because Li taught that the shows served to demonstrate the virtues of his teachings and the evil of the Chinese Communist Party, as well as being part of his quest "to save humanity from a coming apocalypse".
+According to Li, audience members can be "saved" by "absorbing Shen Yun's message".